arielchuri/emergentobjects/syllabus.md

 | **Week 15** 05/16 | Final Presentation                                                                                 |       |

 ## Assessable Tasks
 - *Pitch decks*.
 Students will produce documentation for their proposed designs.
+(7)
 - *3 Sensors*.
 Students will create a circuit utilizing three different types of sensors.
+(3)
 - *Good/Bad Review* and *Magazine Cover*.
-Studens will use playful design methodologies to brainstorm and polish their designs.
+Students will use playful design methodologies to brainstorm and polish their designs.
+(1 & 4)
 - *User Journeys* and *Personas*.
 Students create user experience design documentation for their designs.
+(2 & 5)
 - *Rapid Prototype*.
 Students use cardboard and paper prototyping to test their experience designs.
+(6)
 - *PDP*.
 Students create "product description" web page mock-up for their design.
+(2 & 7)
 - *Emerging Object*.
 Students create a *working* prototype of their design.
+(6)
+- *Learning Portfolio Reflection Post*.
+(8)

 ## Learning Portfolio